overwolf/overwolf.github.io/docs/topics/using-events.md

 You can receive this entity type by registering to the [overwolf.games.events.onInfoUpdates2](../api/overwolf-games-events#oninfoupdates2) event listener.

-To get all the current info state and all the info-updates that happend BEFORE you registered to this event listnerer, make sure to call [overwolf.games.events.getInfo()](../api/overwolf-games-events#getinfocallback).
+To get all the current info state and all the info-updates that happend BEFORE you registered to this event listener, make sure to call [overwolf.games.events.getInfo()](../api/overwolf-games-events#getinfocallback).
 Read more about it on [chapter 4](../api/overwolf-games-events#4-get-current-info-state).

 ### 3. Call setRequiredFeatures()